malisper/Clamp/README.txt

 Add functions from On Lisp.
 Move some more code around and clean up.
 Add type declarations to speed up code.
-Figure out how to fix problem with defmemo